cabforum/forum/SMCWG-charter.md

 # S/MIME Certificate Working Group (SMCWG) Charter - Version 1.1

 The S/MIME Certificate Working Group ("SMCWG") exists to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and the Intellectual Property Rights ("IPR") Policy, as such documents may change from time to time.
-The definitions found in the Forum’s Bylaws shall apply to capitalized terms in this Charter.
+The definitions found in the Forum’s Bylaws SHALL apply to capitalized terms in this Charter.

 ## Introduction